SimoneDutto/MachineLearning-Course-Assignments/READ.md

 It is interesting to see that if we choose low values of C our boundaries are wrong because the relaxation are too strong.

 For SVM normalization is crucial, because the core is base on distance measument.
-In fact, with C=1, we obtain 88.9% accuracy on test set.
+But, this time with C=1 we got the same performance on train set with 85.1% accuracy.
 <img src="svmlinear_norm.png" alt="drawing" width="500"/>
 <img src="svmlinear_norm_acc.png" alt="drawing" width="300"/>